Khangtran94/Mobile_Games_AB_Testing_with_Cookie_Cats/README.md

 ## Conclusion
 ![compare](https://github.com/Khangtran94/Mobile_Games_AB_Testing_with_Cookie_Cats/assets/146164801/c2b6785d-f77c-4927-8294-62827db4bd5b)

 The bootstrap result tells us that there is strong evidence that 7-day retention is higher when the gate is at level 30 than when it is at level 40.

-The conclusion is: If we want to keep retention high — both 1-day and 7-day retention — we should not move the gate from level 30 to level 40
+==> If we want to keep retention high — both 1-day and 7-day retention — we should not move the gate from level 30 to level 40